Bad takes #2. Evolution by “mutation pressure”

 The result of this pressure (relative to a deterministic universe with only the favored codon), is to ensure that, for small values of S = 2Ngs, a substantial fraction of loci are fixed for the disfavored state; when S = 2Ngs becomes modestly large, this fraction is negligible.
 That is, mutation pressure, for Lynch, refers to something that ensures the predictable presence of deleterious states.
 By contrast, the theory of Yampolsky and Stoltzfus (2001) is about the way that biases in origination impose biases on which path, out of many possible, is taken by adaptation.

-The path toward greater clarity depends on making distinctions, e.g,. the distinction between origin pressure (across infinitely many loci) and classical mutation pressure (across infinitely many copies of an allele in a population).
-The reason to distinguish these, again, is that they behave differently, so that the rules for reasoning about one kind of force are different from the rules for reasoning about the other.
+The path toward greater clarity depends on making distinctions, e.g., distinguishing the introduction (origination) process from classical mutation pressure (across infinitely many copies of an allele in a population) and from origin pressure (across infinitely many loci).
+The reason to distinguish these, again, is that they behave differently, so that the rules for reasoning about one kind of causal process are different from the rules for reasoning about another.

 Likewise, one must bear in mind that biological processes are not the same as the operators in models or mathematical formalisms, which capture only some of implications of biological processes for evolution.
 The classic conception of forces in population genetics includes a thing with the label “mutation” (and another thing with the label “selection”), but this thing does not have all the same implications as the biological process with the label “mutation.”

 Sources that fail to make such distinctions will mislead readers with the impression that every reference to mutation is a reference to exactly the same evolutionary theory, when this clearly is not the case.